Tryferos/Dropdown-Component/README.md

   npm install react@^18.0.1 react-dom@^18.0.1
 ```

-This package is build using react 18, you can use with different versions of react at your own responsibility.
+This package is build using react 18, you can use with different versions of react at your own risk.

 ```bash
   npm install @tryferos/dropdown@1.3.2 --force